data4help/paul-mora.com/_posts/dtw/2021-04-24-Dynamic-Time-Warping-Explanation-and-Testing-on-Audio-and-Tabular-Data.md

 # Problem at hand

-Given that the similarity between two time-series could be easily interpreted as the similarity of two vectors, the idea could quickly arise to use the **euclidean distance**.
+Given that the similarity between two time-series could be easily interpreted as the distance of two vectors, the idea could quickly arise to use the **euclidean distance**.
 The euclidean is defined as the sum of the squared elements of each corresponding element of two vectors.
 Or even more formal: The euclidean distance between vector p and q is defined as $$d(p, q) = \sqrt{\sum^n_{i=1} (q_i - p_i)^2}$$.

 As already visible by the subscript *i* for each element of p **and** q, it is necessary for both time series to have equal length.
 This of course is especially problematic with sound-data.
-Here it could happen that you say the same word at a different pace, which would lead the sound-file to have a different length.
-One solution for that problem would be to simply clip the longer file, on order to match the size of the shorter file.
+Here it could happen that you say the same word at a different pace, which would lead the sound-files to have  different lengths.
+One solution to that problem would be to simply clip the longer file, in order to match the size of the shorter file.

 Below we find two functions for calculating the euclidean distance.
-The first functions clips the longer time-series in order for both time-series to have the same length.
-The second functions then deals with the actual calculation of the euclidean distance.
+The first implements the aforementioned clipping, whereas the second functions implements the calculation of the Euclidean distance.

 ```python